 Over many years, exposure to asbestos fibers can lead to asbestosis, a chronic disease characterized by scarring in the lungs.
 This scarring is called fibrosis, and even after asbestos exposure has ceased, the scarring continues due to the body's interaction with retained asbestos fibers.
 Nonmalignant asbestos diseases include:

 - pleural effusion

 As non-cancerous asbestos diseases are often misdiagnosed, a general rule is to get a second or third doctor's opinion.
-Precise diagnosis is essential, as all compensation claims require medical documentation clearly stating the diagnosis.
-Tests like chest X-rays and CT scans are most important because when filing claims, another requirement is the concrete proof of the illness - pathology reports or radiographs.
+With the risk of these illnesses becoming cancer high, asking for expert opinion outside the VA increases the chances of getting a precise diagnosis.
+Being correctly diagnosed is essential, as all compensation claims require medical documentation clearly stating the cancerous diagnosis, which qualifies you for compensation if it's a cancerous one.
+Tests like chest X-rays and CT scans are most important because when filing claims, another requirement is concrete proof of the malignant illness - pathology reports or radiographs.